College celebrates a decade of recognizing Indigenous students' achievements

 Okanagan College Media Release

-th Annual Aboriginal Student Recognition Ceremony at Okanagan College and students, educators and community members came together to celebrate students’ accomplishments and acknowledge those who inspired and supported them along the way.
+Saturday, March 9 marked the 10th Annual Indigenous Student Recognition Ceremony at Okanagan College and students, educators and community members came together to celebrate students' accomplishments and acknowledge those who inspired and supported them along the way.

-“The ceremony is to recognize that these students are getting an education while still holding onto their Indigenous background and teachings,” says Jewell Gillies, Aboriginal Transition Program Advisor.
-“There are cultural teachings that we on the coast learn from the Big House that give us a sense of our identity, but we want our students to understand that they can carry that with them while they study here.
-We want to bring harmony to both places.”
+"The ceremony is to recognize that these students are getting an education while still holding onto their Indigenous background and teachings," says Jewell Gillies, Indigenous Transition Program Advisor.
+"There are cultural teachings that we on the coast learn from the Big House that give us a sense of our identity, but we want our students to understand that they can carry that with them while they study here.
+We want to bring harmony to both places."

 The Big House, in the past, referred to literal big houses that sheltered up to four families of a clan.
 Today, they house ceremonies, decision-making, and discussions between nations and clans.
 "It's a place where we inherit knowledge from our communities," added Gillies.